 This city has been on my European bucketlist forever.
 Somehow I never got the chance to visit Rome but when I planned my Greek Island hopping tour a few months back, it seemed like the perfect opportunity to fly via Rome.
 With only 2 days to discover this Italian capital, I needed to plan a little ahead to make the most of it.
 After all, 2 days may seem too short for a city with so many things to see but it can be done!
 How?

-Here’s my guide on how to make the most of your visit to Rome when you only have 2 days:
+Here’s my guide on how to make the most of your visit to Rome in 2 days:

 1. Book yourself an Airbnb and stay in an area just outside the centre.